antyg/public-docs/Defender/forEndpoints/docs/01-PowerShell-Validation.md

 ## Overview

-PowerShell-based validation leverages the built-in Defender module (`Get-MpComputerStatus`) [^1](https://learn.microsoft.com/en-us/powershell/module/defender/get-mpcomputerstatus?view=windowsserver2025-ps) and remote execution capabilities to check MDE deployment status across single or multiple devices.
+PowerShell-based validation leverages the built-in Defender module ([`Get-MpComputerStatus`][1]) and remote execution capabilities to check MDE deployment status across single or multiple devices.
 This method is ideal for domain-joined Windows environments.

 ## Capabilities